 These ships are one of the largest cruise ships in the world.
 The first two ships in this class are Ocean of the Seas and Allure of the Seas.
 Propellers in these ships have a diameter of 6 meters.
 The propulsion is provided with the help of three 26,800 hp Azipods, ABB’s brands of electric azimuth thrusters.

 7) HAMBURG EXPRESS

 This container vessel ship is owned by Hapag-Lloyd AG (a German-based transportation company).
-It is a 13,177 TEU container vessel built-in 2012.
+It is a 13,177 TEU container vessel built in 2012.
 Its propeller is six-bladed.
-With a diameter of about 9.1 meters and weight of 101.5, this propeller is one of the largest propellers of the world.
+With a diameter of about 9.1 meters and a weight of 101.5, this propeller is one of the largest propellers in the world.

 9) SEAWISE GIANT

 Seawise Giant was the longest ship ever built.
-It was a ULCC supertanker, twice as big as titanic.
-This ship was sunk during the Iran-Iraq war and was named Happy Giant after repairing.
+It was a ULCC supertanker, twice as big as the titanic.
+This ship was sunk during the Iran-Iraq war and was named Happy Giant after repair.
 The ship had five-bladed propellers, weighing 50 tons, with a diameter of 9.14 meters.

 10) QUEEN ELIZABETH 2

 Queen Elizabeth 2 is a floating hotel and retired ocean liner which was built for Cunard Line.
 Since 2018, the ship has been operating as a floating hotel in Dubai.

 QE2 has two huge variable pitch propellers each having a diameter of 22 feet and weighing 43 tons.
 The propellers are fitted with “Grim Wheels”.
 These are free spinning blades that are fitted behind the main propellers.
 This design was used for recovering the propeller thrust and reducing fuel consumption.